Stevenfavour/Linuxfundametal0/README10.md

 ![](/Img10/p.png)

-As seen in the top right side of the screen, John is logged in into the console as a user under the main account ID
+As seen in the top right side of the screen, John is logged into the console as a user under the main account ID

 ![](/Img10/q.png)

-To validate the policy, John proceeds to create an ec2 instance which is the permission granted during user account creation.
+To validate the policy, John proceeds to create an EC2 instance, which is the permission granted during user account creation.
 The EC2 instance was successfully created and initiated.

 ![](/Img10/r.png)

-To ensure that both users accces is strictky confined to their role specific resources (EC2 for John and S3 for Mary) and they cannot access other AWS services betond the premise of what the group policy permits.
-To validates this, John tries to create a S3 bucket; unable to proceed.
+To ensure that both users' access is strictly confined to their role-specific resources (EC2 for John and S3 for Mary) and they cannot access other AWS services beyond the premise of what the group policy permits.
+To validate this, John tries to create a S3 bucket; unable to proceed.

 ![](/Img10/s.png)

-This validation ensures adherence to the principle of least privileges, enhancing security by limiting access to only what is neccessary for each user's role.
+This validation ensures adherence to the principle of least privileges, enhancing security by limiting access to only what is necessary for each user's role.

-The server instance is deleted by John to avoid uneccessary charges.
+The server instance is deleted by John to avoid unnecessary charges.
 Also shows John has the permission to also delete these resources.

 ![](/Img10/t.png)